-Buying furniture or interior decorating is like dating.
-You may think they are the perfect partner but it doesn’t last.
+One may think an object is the perfect partner but it may not last.
 A chair that fits perfectly with an heirloom desk may cause back discomfort.
 Relationships are desirable when unity is present.

 Aging and routine resistance training cause muscles to build and weaken unevenly (Degens and Erkins 2009).
 Disturbances in the skeletal system may be caused by disproportionate muscle strength.
 This may lead to joint, tendon, nerve, and tissue damage.
 Often this leads to financial and time costs for surgical repair or joint replacements.
 In essence, our body has its own relational complexities.
 Yet, it strives for unity form birth to death.

 Designers often seek professional advice for tips on ergonomics for a task.
 They do so by admitting their skill about the body is less than an expert with experiences through training and application of body movement.
-This saves the cost of individuals required to break-up with their aesthetically-pleasing furnishings because of body demands.
+This saves the cost of individuals required to ‘break-up’ or quit using aesthetically-pleasing furnishings because of body demands.

 Degens, H, Erskine R. M., Morse C. I., (2009) Disproportionate Changes in Skeletal Muscle Strength and Size in Resistance Training and Ageing, J Musculoskelet Neuronal Interact 2009; 9(3):123-129